warden-protocol/wardenprotocol/docs/poc.md

 The Fusion Chain allows implementing CosmWasm as well as Solidity smart contracts due to the CosmWasm and Ethermint module, respectively.
 This allows for a more rapid development process as the creation of new contracts can be submitted right away, whereas having this logic as a module often requires a network upgrade where the majority of the validators need to approve it.

-There are two verifier contracts written in CosmWasm on the Fusion Chain for this PoC.
+For the full zero-knowledge proof implementation, there are going to be two verifier contracts written in CosmWasm on the Fusion Chain for this PoC.

 1. Merkle Proof Verifier: This contract verifies a provided proof that a transaction was included in a provided block.
 It receives the proof from an off-chain service that was given transaction information and the Merkle path of the respective transaction.
-2. ZKP Verifier: This contract verifies the actual execution of a provided transaction given the block header and a Zero Knowledge Proof from the ZKP prover that helps verify the respective transaction.
+2. ZKP Verifier: This contract verifies the actual execution of a provided transaction given the block header and a Zero Knowledge Proof from the ZKP prover that helps verifiying the respective transaction.
+3. Blackbird Verifier: The blackbird verifier is a separate smart contract written in CosmWasm.
+Blackbird, also referred to as SPL (Structured Policy Language), is a declarative domain-specific language designed to enable customers to express more complex custody logic beyond the simple "threshold of n out of m" used in traditional multi-sig wallets.
+It is executed by the Fusion chain and aims to provide a flexible and user-friendly way to define custom logics that will be used for receiving reports from oracles.

 Architecture of the Fusion Chain with two verifier contracts deployed and the IBC interface to the Qredochain via the Cosmos SDK:
 ![Qredo current backend architecture](./images/qredochain-fusionchain-architecture.png)

 These two features combined result in new watcher functionalities that assure a provided transaction is valid and was executed correctly.
 The results of the new watcher service can either be processed within the Fusion Chain or forwarded to the Qredochain via the IBC protocol.

 In this architecture, we can see that the Fusion Chain is connected with the Qredochain via IBC.
 The Fusion Chain receives an IBC message from the Qredochain of type "MPC Address" which holds the address of a newly generated address for a user.
 For newly received addresses, the contract emits events to which the Oracles are subscribed to.
 The events are their instructions on watching new addresses or terminating watching them.
 If a new deposit has been detected by the Oracles, they individually submit a `WalletStateChange`transaction to the Monitoring Module on the Fusion Chain.
-The Monitoring Module receives the transactions and verifies them and stores the data internally in the contract.
+The Monitoring Module receives the transactions and verifies it and stores the data internally in the contract.
 The blackbird module queries the deposits for each transaction ID or deposit ID and checks whether an associated policy has been met.
-If this is the case, the blackbird module submits a transaction of type "underlying" which contains information about the confirmed deposit and how to update the entry on the Qredochain.
+Is this the case, the blackbird module submits a transaction of type "underlying" which contains information about the confirmed deposit and how to update the entry on the Qredochain.
 The IBC message gets picked up by the IBC relayer and forwarded to the respective destination on the Qredochain.

 This address along with other information submitted by the "MPC Address" message will be stored in the assets module.
 The assets module, like the monitoring module and blackbird module are implemented as CosmWasm smart contracts.